Azure/opendigitaltwins-tools/README.md

 Interactive mode is entered with the -i option.
 Type help for information on interactive commands

-# What the Code Demonstrates
+# What the code demonstrates
 * Basic use of the DTDL parser for validation of DTDL
 * Basic use of the object model to access information about DTDL content (see the interactive moduel, in particular the list and show/showinfo commands)

-# Build and Test
+# Build and test
 Build the project and run the application from the command line.

 You can also create a self-contained single-file .exe (no other files or installations required):